 Business Service Monitoring

-While Horizon detects issues in your network by device, interface or service, the Business Service Monitoring (BSM) takes it one step further.
-With the BSM feature, it is possible to model high-level business service contexts around the technical Service Monitors provided in Horizon and quickly identify the most critical problems affecting them.
-To indicate which business service is affected by events at the technical service monitors level, a business service operational status is calculated.
+While Meridian detects issues in your network by device, interface or service, the Business Service Monitoring (BSM) takes it one step further.
+The BSM components let you monitor and model high-level Business Services (BS) and help you quickly identify the most critical problems affecting them.
+With the BSM feature it is possible to model a high level BS context around the technical Service Monitors provided in Meridian.
+To indicate which BS is affected by events at the technical Service Monitors level, a BS Operational Status is calculated.

 As an example, let’s assume a company runs an online store.
 Customers log in, select items, place them in the shopping cart and checkout using a payment system.
 The whole service is provided by a few web servers and access data from databases.
 To monitor the status of the databases, a SQL service monitor on each database server is configured.
 For testing the web servers a HTTP service monitor is used for each of them.
-Covering the overall functionality, a Page Sequence Monitor (PSM) tests the login, shop, and payment workflow through the provided web portal.
+Covering the overall functionality a Page Sequence Monitor (PSM) is used to test the login, shop and payment workflow through the provided web portal.
 A possible representation of the whole system hierarchy is shown in figure Example scenario for a web shop.

 To be able to model this scenarios the BSM functions can be used.
 The Business Service Monitoring (BSM) feature includes the following components:

-Business Service Monitoring Daemon (BSMD): Maintains and drives the state of all business services
+Business Service Monitoring Daemon (BSMD): Maintains and drives the state of all BS

-Business Service Editor: Web application that lets you create, update, or delete business services
+Business Service Editor: Web application that lets you create, update, or delete BS

 Topology View for Business Services: Visual representation of the Business Service Hierarchy as a component of the Topology User Interface.

-BSM REST API: REST-based API to create, read, update, or delete business services
+BSM ReST API: ReST based API to create, read, update or delete BS